 Be a teacher.
 A father who teaches his children about right and wrong and encourages them to do their best will see his children make good choices.
 Hip hop artist and children's book author LL Cool J is dad to four kids, and he stresses the importance of making some life and career choices with both his children and his young fans in mind.
 "Hip hop often gets a bad rap as being overly violent, and while that is certainly some artists' reality and therefore their music's content, there are also positive aspects that are often overlooked," says the music legend, who hopes that his brood can learn from both the good and the bad in his past.
 "There is a lot of pressure today to be perfect and the truth is there is no one who truly is.
 All we can do is teach our kids to always strive to be their best and to make smart choices.
 Kids need to be influenced in a positive way, and hip hop is a powerful medium.
 It's had a positive and transforming effect on my life, and to not utilize it to teach that new generation is a waste of its potential."

 Eat together as a family.
 Sharing a meal together gives kids the chance to talk about what they are doing and want to do.
 It's also a good time for fathers to listen and give advice.
-When he's not working for the people of New York City, you can bet that Public Advocate Bill de Blasio is engaging his own kids-Chiara and Dante-in lively discussions at the family dinner table.
-"I always like to catch up on everything that's going on in my kids' lives, from what happened at school to what type of music they're listening to and what they did with their friends all afternoon," says Bill.
+When he's not working for the people of New York City, Mayor Bill de Blasio has made it a priority to engage his own kids-Chiara and Dante-in lively discussions at the table.
+"I always like to catch up on everything that's going on in my kids' lives, from what happened at school to what type of music they're listening to and what they did with their friends," says the mayor.
 "Meal time is a great time to just relax and catch up with one another, and really reconnect as a family.
-I also like that my kids know that there's a time of the day where they can have my undivided attention and ask me for my advice on anything that might be going on with them."
+I also like that my kids have known that there's a time of the day where they can have my undivided attention and ask me for my advice on anything that might be going on with them."

 Read to your children.
 Instilling a love for reading in your children is one of the best ways to ensure they will have a lifetime of personal and career growth.
 And it's never too early to start.
 CBS 2 News at 5 and CBS 2 News at 11 anchor Maurice DuBois started reading to his son Brandon practically right after he was born.
 "We've started reading some very basic kiddie books, like Horton Hears a Who," says Maurice, "He sort of lights up.
 I think colors and the pictures grab a newborn's eyes.
 I'm not sure about the words necessarily, but as long as you can get it in there that words and books are important, and this is something that is part of what we do, I think that's a great start."